hkwu/Monopoly/README.md

 * Paying rent

 ## Views
-By decoupling the view from the model, it is possible to implement different views without modifying the engine.
+By decoupling the player interface from the model, it is possible to implement different views without modifying the engine.
 View implementations are stored in `monopoly/view`.
 * Minimal Textview

 ## Skins